MakisChristou/merkle-rs/README.md

 The `proof_list` alongside the contents of the file are what the verification algorithm needs to check if the given file is in the Merkle Tree.

 ## Merkle Proof Verification Algorithm (client)
 I have chosen to implement the verification algorithm as a helper method in the `utils` module since it should be independent of the actual tree.
 Spefically the implementation is in the `utils::verify_merkle_proof` function.
 The verification algorithm is relatively simpler.
 Firstly there are some quick ways to dismiss an invalid proof such as checking if the `proof_list` is empty or below a given size, and then checking if the hashed contents of the file are included in any of the nodes in the `proof_list`.
-If that is the case, all the verifier has to do is pop items from the `proof_list`, specificslly 2 at a time, concatenate their hashes in the correct order, which is included in each item in the proof list and generate a new node which is to be pushed back to the stack.
+If that is the case, all the verifier has to do is pop items from the `proof_list`, specifically 2 at a time, concatenate their hashes in the correct order, which is included in each item in the proof list and generate a new node which is to be pushed back to the stack.
 It then repeats this process until the stack size is 1.
-If the result is equal to the merkle tree's root hash then the verification is sucessful.
+If the result is equal to the merkle tree's root hash then the verification is successful.
 A simplified pseudocode of the algorithm can be found below:

 ```python
 def verify_merkle_proof(proof_list, hashed_file_contents, merkle_root):